concur1/pl_compare/README.md

 - View differences as a text report
 - Get differences as a Polars LazyFrame or DataFrame
 - Use LazyFrames for larger than memory comparisons
-- Specify the specify the resolution at which to compare numeric values.
+- Specify the resolution at which to compare numeric values.

 ## Installation